Pool Architecture & Algorithm Fundamentals

 FIFO (First-In-First-Out) distributes load evenly across the pool.
 It prevents hot-spotting on specific backend sessions and ensures fair resource distribution under sustained concurrency.

 High-throughput batch workloads benefit from FIFO fairness.
 Latency-sensitive interactive APIs favor LIFO cache retention.
 Comparative performance baselines across JVM implementations are analyzed in Java Connection Pool Benchmarks.
+When the choice is between specific Java pools rather than abstract algorithms, the head-to-head numbers in HikariCP vs c3p0 vs DBCP2 Benchmark quantify acquisition latency and throughput differences under load.

 Parameter tuning frameworks must balance acquisition speed with queue fairness.
 Configuration matrices that optimize these trade-offs are detailed in HikariCP Configuration Deep Dive.